PreciselyData/spectrum-aws-partner-solution/ssmDocuments/README.md

 # Configuring your Spectrum deployment
 After you've completed your Spectrum deployment, you'll want to come to these scripts to install modules, patch your deployment and update the data on the modules (when applicable).
-## Adding Modules and Data to the deployment
+## Module Options and Capabilities
 There's currently 3 Spectrum modules available, with different regional datasets.
 1) Global Address Validation - United State and International datasets.
 2) Global Geocoding Module - United States and International datasets.